This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-Consider the following Python code, where we aim to automatically modify the corresponding field values based on the input string:
+Consider the following python code.
+We want to automatically modify the corresponding field value based on the input string.

 class Person: